Axe Throwing Basics

 Are you handicap accessible?

 Yes.
-We are located at street level, so it’s super-duper easy to enter.
+We are located at street level in St. Louis and St. Charles, so it’s super-duper easy to enter.

 Can I bring my own axe?

 No. We have axes for you.
-It’s not a good idea to walk around an urban environment with an axe.
+We don’t recommend walking around town with an axe.
 In the event of an apocalypse, we will share our axes to take care of zombies.